kamccarren/Impressions-as-a-function-of-spend-duration-country/README.md

 Immediately after I ran the regression I notices the large p-value of duration (.93).
 As a result, it was clear to me that duration would have no statistically significant impact on imppressions, so I elected to again run a multi variable regression to look only at spend and country in relation to impressions.

 ##### Multi Variable Regression - spend and country only
+I ran the linear regression which resulted in the following equation: impressions = 397spend+17,533country+56,767.
+It is worth noting that the results for any regressions using country may be skewed for the country variable because I randomly labeled each country with a number and the data set did not have any information regarding number of, or percentage of users in each country.
+As a result, it is not relevant to say that an increase of 1 in a country about have a effect because you would then just be talking about a different country.

+However, this equation would mean that the effect of spend would be the same as in the first, single variable regression.
+The p-value for country is .455 which is above the accepted standard of 0.05, so the data is not statistically significant.
+The p-value seems

 #### Not a Linear Regression - but still interesting insight

-I was really interested in which countries have the most political ads and no surprise, the US had significantly more impressions than any other company (approximately 15x the next closest country)
+I was really interested in which countries have the most political ads and no surprise, the US had significantly more impressions than any other company (approximately 15x the next closest country).
+It is difficult to see which coutry is second from the first chart but when only comparing non-US countries, Australia is a clear standout.
+This mihgt be useful for candidates to see where they get the most traction and even business owners is this is a sample of a larger trend

 ![](https://github.com/kamccarren/Impressions-as-a-function-of-spend-duration-country/blob/master/Total%20Impressions%20by%20Country.png)

 ![](https://github.com/kamccarren/Impressions-as-a-function-of-spend-duration-country/blob/master/Impressions%20by%20non-US%20Country.png)

+Overall, it was fascinating to see what factors most heavily influence impressions, an end goal for many media marketers.
+Spend has the highest correlation with 58% followed by country and then duration.

 Data set was obtained from https://www.snap.com/en-US/political-ads/. <Snapchat Political Ads Library>

-Excel data can be found:  <Github>
+Excel data can be found: https://github.com/kamccarren/Impressions-as-a-function-of-spend-duration-country/blob/master/McCarren%20Mini%20Project%202%20Final.xlsx <Github>